AELE LAW LIBRARY OF CASE SUMMARIES:

 educational services for school age inmates incarcerated in New York City

-injunction based on alleged violations of state law, the court held, were
+based on alleged violations of state law, the court held, were beyond the power

 Prisoner failed to show that he was reassigned

-dirty clothes and in cold weather in retaliation for his filing of grievances
+clothes and in cold weather in retaliation for his filing of grievances and

-to white supremacist groups and the risk of escape posed by his prior escape
+white supremacist groups and the risk of escape posed by his prior escape from

-that a delay in his promotion to the highest pay grade in his prison factory
+delay in his promotion to the highest pay grade in his prison factory work

-work assignment was due to racial discrimination.
-The evidence showed that
+assignment was due to racial discrimination.
+The evidence showed that the delay

-the delay was actually caused by shortcomings in his work.
+was actually caused by shortcomings in his work.
 Hill v.
-Thalacker,
+Thalacker, No.

-at prison that he could not work because of a prior gunshot injury failed
+prison that he could not work because of a prior gunshot injury failed to show

-to show that they responded with deliberate indifference to his serious
+that they responded with deliberate indifference to his serious medical needs.

-medical needs.
-Prison medical staff used a medical team to evaluate the
+Prison medical staff used a medical team to evaluate the prisoner, and conducted

 Inmate assigned to work as an audiovisual

-he refused to select a videotaped movie to play from those available when
+refused to select a videotaped movie to play from those available when a

-a problem arose with the movie scheduled to be shown.
+problem arose with the movie scheduled to be shown.
 Bragg v.
-Selsky,
+Selsky, 791

-to show that he was fired from his prison job with private manufacturer
+show that he was fired from his prison job with private manufacturer on the

-on the basis of his sex, race, religion or national origin, when, in fact,
+basis of his sex, race, religion or national origin, when, in fact, at the time

-the federal Bureau of Prisons (BOP) to provide educational services to
+federal Bureau of Prisons (BOP) to provide educational services to a youthful

 including skin irritation, nausea, and headaches, did not violate the Eighth